 The manager of the project and I discussed the planning for the future, and he told me that we'd be working on this project for much longer if it continued like this.
 That is, if he doesn't have a heart attack before then.
 He told me that I was put on the planning to come back after my leave for another tour.
 SAY WHAT NOW?
 Haha, there is NO WAY in hell that I'll go back to this project.

-Dear Hugo, if you're reading this in a couple of weeks, romanticizing this fucking period on the project and if you're actually considering to go back: DON'T!
+Dear Hugo, if you're reading this in a couple of weeks, romanticizing this f!#%!#ing period on the project, and if you're actually considering going back: DON'T!

 Let me tell you right now: just quit your job.
 You're way too young to be "forced" into situations like these.
-You're too young too feel these amounts of stress.
+You're too young to feel these amounts of stress.
 You're too young to experience black flashes in your vision.
-You're too young to be this fucking unhappy.
+You're too young to be this unhappy.

 I re-read this journal entry every now and then to remind me of exactly how much I disliked this period.
 This keeps me from: